Prabu-Raju/Sentiment-Analysis-Model-Comparison/README.md

 ##### Implemented Algorithms
 ###### NAIVE BAYES CLASSIFIER
 The Naive Bayes Classifier is a model that assigns class labels to problem instances, represented as vectors of feature values, where the class labels are drawn from some finite set.
-###### SENTIMENT INTENSITY ANALYZER
-The Sentiment Intensity Analyzer is a rule-based sentiment analyzer in which the terms are generally labeled as per their semantic orientation as either positive or negative.
 ###### DistilBERT
 DistilBERT is a small, fast, cheap, and light Transformer model based on the BERT architecture.
 Knowledge distillation is performed during the pre-training phase to reduce the size of a BERT model by 40%.
 To leverage the inductive biases learned by larger models during pre-training, the authors introduce a triple loss combining language modeling, distillation, and cosine-distance losses.
 ###### LOGISTIC REGRESSION